rkt2spc/blog/src/data/posts/starting-a-blog/index.md

 - The Blog List Page.
 Specifically pagination and searching.
 - Rendering the Author page using MDX.
 Mine was just a regular React page.
 - Theme switching / Jump to top button
-- Sitemap and SEO, although NextJs 13 does [Sitemap](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/sitemap) and [SEO](https://nextjs.org/blog/next-13-2#built-in-seo-support-with-new-metadata-api) very differently compare to it, I doubt I wouldn't even bother doing SEO without reading Tim's works.
+- Sitemap and SEO, although NextJs 13 does [Sitemap](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/sitemap) and [SEO](https://nextjs.org/blog/next-13-2#built-in-seo-support-with-new-metadata-api) very differently compared to it, I doubt I wouldn't even bother doing SEO without reading Tim's works.
 - RSS feed generation.

-All and all, I thank [Tim](https://github.com/timlrx) for producing this amazing work.
+All and all, thanks [Tim](https://github.com/timlrx) for producing this amazing work.
 Without reading it, my blog would never become as it is today.

 # The Learnings